Does this ADHD chaos sound like you?

 Does ADHD look different in women than in men?

-Yes, and in some really important ways.
-The truth is, most of what we used to “know” about ADHD was based on how it looks in hyperactive boys — fidgety, loud, constantly moving.
+Yes, so much so that many women might not realize what they’re struggling with is actually ADHD, and not anxiety, depression, etc. The truth is, most of what we used to “know” about ADHD was based on how it looks in hyperactive boys — fidgety, loud, constantly moving.
 But for a lot of girls and women, ADHD shows up on the inside.
 We’re often taught to be “good,” quiet, helpful — so instead of acting out, we turn that energy inward.
 The result?
 Racing thoughts, emotional overwhelm, anxiety, people-pleasing, and feeling like you’re holding it all together by sheer willpower.

 Because of that, many women don’t get diagnosed until much later — sometimes not until times of hormonal change like pregnancy, postpartum, or perimenopause, when symptoms suddenly intensify.
 If you’ve always wondered why things feel harder for you than they seem to for everyone else, please know: it’s not your fault.
 Your struggle has a real explanation — and it’s not a character flaw.